tomasznazarenko/tomasznazarenko.github.io/_posts/2019-05-24-Improve-build-times-in-Swift-with-Xcode.md

 * Use Build Time Analyzer.
 It is a macOS app that shows you a break down of Swift build times.
 [Build Time Analyzer for Swift](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode)

+## Improving

 How to improve build times?
 The easiest way:
 * Use explicit types for complex properties.
 You save the time for the compiler to figure out the type.
 And you save your colleagues time on figuring out the type of the property.
 * Provide types in complex closures.